durgarao-ops/game-of-life/README.markdown

 i am making some changes for automatic build vcbxkjhlxxscdc

 The project is a simple multi-module Maven project.
-To build the whole project, just run `mvn install` from the root directory.
+To build the whole project, just runzzxcdc `mvn install` from the root directory.

 ## Running the game